 Lake Ontario Waterkeeper, Lake Ontario Waterkeeper, a Swim Drink Fish initiative, inspires and stokes water watchers.
 It safeguards swimmable, drinkable, fishable water for everyone in Lake Ontario’s watershed through grassroots participation.
 It encourages people to document observations while spending time on the water.

 Recreational Water Monitoring Hubs in Toronto and Kingston, ON are both hosted by Lake Ontario Waterkeeper.
 The Toronto Monitoring Hub was established in 2016 by Swim Drink Fish.
 The Toronto Hub currently monitors 8 different locations along the Toronto shoreline.
 Volunteer citizen scientists work with the hub coordinator to sample in the Toronto Inner Harbour twice a week during the swimming season and external monitors samples weekly on Toronto Island and Humber Bay.
-In 2019 over 500 volunteers helped to sample the waters at four locations along the Harbourfront.
+In 2019 over 500 volunteers helped to sample the waters at four locations along the waterfront.
 To get involved with the Toronto Monitoring Hub, sign up to volunteer and look for the volunteer posting for Toronto.

 The Toronto Harbour is one of the few Swim Guide locations used by more boaters than swimmers and an area that is not monitored by the Toronto Public Health.
 The Toronto Hub is also one of the Swim Drink Fish citizen science monitoring hubs that as of 2018 received funding by Environment and Climate Change Canada’s Great Lakes Protection Initiative.

 phone: 1 (416) 861-1237